Arithmetic Mean

 $$ 1 \ , \ 2 \ , \ 3 \ , \ 27 \ , \ 28 \ , \ 29 $$

-The arithmetic mean of this set is 15:
+The arithmetic mean is:

-$$ \mu = \frac{1+2+3+27+28+29}{6 }$$
+$$ \mu = \frac{1+2+3+27+28+29}{6} $$

-$$ \mu = \frac{90}{6 }$$
+$$ \mu = \frac{90}{6} $$

 $$ \mu = 15 $$